Dealing with Duplicate Data in R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Polytomous Latent Class Analysis and Regression in R which is a part of our workshops for Ukraine series!
+Join our workshop on Spatial modelling with GAMs in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: